ABOUT HSS

 ABOUT HSS CAMP

-HSS also offers a summer camp the last week of August at the Connection Point Church of the Nazarene.
-Camp meets daily, Monday through Friday, from 10:00 am -2:30 pm and attendance is mandatory for the beginning student(s), or student(s) who want to “try out” an instrument.
+HSS also offers a summer camp the last week of August at the Central Kitsap Church of Christ.
+Camp meets daily, Monday through Friday, from 10:00 am -2:30 pm and attendance is mandatory for beginning students.
+If you are new to HSS and have played your instrument for less than two years, please consult with one of our teachers for an audition to determine if you are required to attend camp.
 The registration fee for camp covers the cost of classes, prizes, and music.
 Instrument rental may be available (but is not guaranteed) for an additional fee for the week of camp on a first come, first served basis.
 Guitar and harp may or may not be offered at camp.

 ABOUT THIS HANDBOOK